 Because it costs the trucking company (or their insurer) money when their own negligence or the negligent behavior of a driver leads to preventable injuries, they have a clear financial incentive to fight your claim and try to either deny it altogether or reduce it significantly.

 To obtain fair compensation, an 18-wheeler accident victim needs a lawyer with extensive knowledge of commercial truck lawsuits.
 Someone who has already handled this type of case in the past can address your concerns and offer solutions to ensure you receive fair financial support.
+An attorney can also help in the following ways:

 Avoid Loss of Crucial Evidence